-Medically necessary: Reasonable and necessary services for diagnosis or treatment as generally accepted by health care professionals that are clinically appropriate with regard to type, frequency, extent, location and duration; not primarily provided for the convenience of the patient, physician or other provider of healthcare; required to improve a specific health condition of an insured or to preserve his existing state of health; and the most clinically appropriate level of health care that may be safely provided to the insured.

-Medicare Advantage plan: A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
+- Medically necessary: Reasonable and necessary services for diagnosis or treatment as generally accepted by health care professionals that are clinically appropriate with regard to type, frequency, extent, location and duration; not primarily provided for the convenience of the patient, physician or other provider of healthcare; required to improve a specific health condition of an insured or to preserve his existing state of health; and the most clinically appropriate level of health care that may be safely provided to the insured. - Medicare Advantage plan: A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
 Medicare Advantage Plans are HMOs, PPOs, or Private Fee-for-Service Plans.
-If you are enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan, and are not paid for under Original Medicare.

-Medicare managed care plans: These are health care choices (such as HMOs) in some areas of the country.
+If you are enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan, and are not paid for under Original Medicare. - Medicare managed care plans: These are health care choices (such as HMOs) in some areas of the country.
 In most plans, you can only go to doctors, specialists or hospitals on the plan's list.
 Plans must cover all Medicare Part A and Part B health care.
 Some plans cover extras, such as preventive care not covered by Medicare.
 Your costs may be lower than in the original Medicare plan.

-Network: A list of primary care doctors, specialists and hospitals that members of a managed care organization can go to.
-Doctors, hospitals and other health care providers who have contracted with the health insurer or a third-party administrator provide health care at a reduced rate to members within the network.

-Open enrollment: A period when new beneficiaries may elect to enroll in a policy of insurance regardless of health.
-For a Medicare supplement policy this period lasts for 6 months and begins on the first day of the month in which you're both 65 or older and enrolled in Medicare Part B.

-Out-of-pocket costs: Health care costs that you must pay on your own because they are not covered by Medicare or other insurance.

-Point of service (POS): A managed care plan that allows you to use doctors and hospitals outside the plan for an additional cost.
+- Newly eligible on or after January 1, 2020: Means an individual who becomes 65 years of age on or after January 1, 2020; or first becomes eligible for Medicare benefits because of age, disability or end-stage renal disease on or after January 1, 2020. - Network: A list of primary care doctors, specialists and hospitals that members of a managed care organization can go to.
+Doctors, hospitals and other health care providers who have contracted with the health insurer or a third-party administrator provide health care at a reduced rate to members within the network. - Open enrollment: A period when new beneficiaries may elect to enroll in a policy of insurance regardless of health.
+For a Medicare supplement policy this period lasts for 6 months and begins on the first day of the month in which you're both 65 or older and enrolled in Medicare Part B. - Out-of-pocket costs: Health care costs that you must pay on your own because they are not covered by Medicare or other insurance. - Point of service (POS): A managed care plan that allows you to use doctors and hospitals outside the plan for an additional cost.
 (See Medicare managed care plan.)

-Pre-existing condition: A medical condition for which medical advice was given or treatment was recommended or received from a doctor within a specified period before the effective date of coverage.

-Preferred provider organization (PPO): Health service organization plan with a network of physicians and suppliers who contract to provide services to a health insurance plan on a discounted fee-for-service basis.

-Skilled nursing care: Medically necessary care that can only be provided by, or under the supervision of, skilled, licensed, medical professionals such as registered nurses or professional therapists.
+- Pre-existing condition: A medical condition for which medical advice was given or treatment was recommended or received from a doctor within a specified period before the effective date of coverage. - Preferred provider organization (PPO): Health service organization plan with a network of physicians and suppliers who contract to provide services to a health insurance plan on a discounted fee-forservice basis. - Skilled nursing care: Medically necessary care that can only be provided by, or under the supervision of, skilled, licensed, medical professionals such as registered nurses or professional therapists.
 All skilled services require a physician's order.
-Medicare's definition of "skilled nursing care" is often different from the definitions used in long-term care insurance policies.

-State Health Insurance Assistance Program ("SHIP"): SHIP refers to a group of federal and state funded programs.
+Medicare's definition of "skilled nursing care" is often different from the definitions used in long-term care insurance policies. - Nevada Medicare Assistance Program (MAP): MAP refers to a group of federal and state funded programs.
 These programs work together to provide assistance with public and private health insurance issues as well as options for Medicare beneficiaries or those soon to be Medicare beneficiaries, their families and caregivers.
-SHIP has a centralized component of statewide assistance and a local component of county- and tribal-based benefit counselors.
+MAP has a centralized component of statewide assistance and a local component of county- and tribal-based benefit counselors.